davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 The specialisation is organised into 4 courses.
 I will describe each one separately.
 I personally enjoyed a lot the 3rd and 4th courses of the specialisations, it's where they go into details and give some practical tips.

+Some topics have more notes than others due to my interess or novelty of the topic for me on each topic.

+One thing I learn is that for this long coursera specializations is good to take notes to review the learning, and not just passively listen to the video

 - [__1 -  Introduction to Machine Learning in Production__](#2---introduction-to-machine-learning-in-production)

 - [__2 - Machine Learning Data Lifecycle in Production__](#2---machine-learning-data-lifecycle-in-production)